statamic/docs/content/collections/docs/static-caching.md

 ];
 ```

-### With a Custom Invalidator Class
+### Custom Invalidator Class

-You can also specify a custom invalidator class to programatically determine which URLs should be invalidated.
-To do that, you can override or extend [the default one](https://github.com/statamic/cms/blob/01f8dfd1cbe304be1848d2e4be167a0c49727170/src/StaticCaching/DefaultInvalidator.php).
+You can also specify a custom invalidator class to **programatically determine which URLs should be invalidated**.
+To achieve that, override or extend [the default invalidator class](https://github.com/statamic/cms/blob/01f8dfd1cbe304be1848d2e4be167a0c49727170/src/StaticCaching/DefaultInvalidator.php).

 ```php
 'invalidation' => [